Hefei’s 1,400 Year Debugged Code: How Drowned Villages Built China’s Quantum Future

 The Burial

 When drought strangled Hefei in 1589, Magistrate Li Shizhen didn’t just see collapse, he saw time.
 As rebels burned paper archives and officials falsified grain logs, he ordered 300 lead chests lowered into Chaohu Lake’s deepest trenches.
-Magistrate Li Shizhen ordered 300 lead chests lowered into Chaohu Lake’s anaerobic trenches.
+Magistrate Li Shizhen ordered 300 lead chests lowered into Chaohu Lake’s anaerobic trenches.20

 Lake Chaohu northern shore | Image: Hefei Gov

-The Triplicate Fortress
+The Triplicate Fortress21

 Li engineered China’s first RAID system for survival: